isprojects/mstform/README.md

 -   `isValid`: Is true if the accessor (and all its sub-accessors) is valid.

 -   `error`: An error message (or `undefined`).
-Note that errors on non-field accessors can only be set by external means such as with the `getERror` hook.
+Note that errors on non-field accessors can only be set by external means such as with the `getError` hook.

 -   `warning`: A warning message (or `undefined`).
 Warning messages can only